M\"obius randomness in the Hartle-Hawking state: The Hartle-Hawking norm

 We expect similar corrections in higher dimensions.
-In particular Maass cusp forms appear at higher orders due to the correction factor $|1-e^{2i\pi(x_1+iy_1)}|^2 $ as discussed in Section \ref{sec:higher}.
-Their contributions to the norm can be computed in a similar way using the higher rank version of the Kuznetsov trace formula \cite{blomerApplicationsKuznetsovFormula2013}.
+In $d=3$, the $\r{SL}(3,\Z)$ Maass forms appear at higher orders due to the correction factor $|1-e^{2i\pi(x_1+iy_1)}|^2 $ as discussed in Section \ref{sec:higher}.
+Their contributions to the norm can be computed in a similar way using the higher-rank version of the Kuznetsov trace formula \cite{blomerApplicationsKuznetsovFormula2013}.